Emergencies & Disasters

 Child care providers must be prepared to provide a safe and secure environment for children during and after a disaster.

-The CCR&R Emergency Preparedness for Child Care training course is a good first step.
+The Child Care Aware® of North Dakota Emergency Preparedness for Child Care training course is a good first step.
 This EZ Reach online course will help you develop the skills needed to prepare, respond and assess the potential hazards of 37 types of North Dakota disaster declarations - the most common being natural disasters caused by severe storms, tornados and flooding.

-Visit the ND CCR&R Training Center to search and register for training.
+Visit the Child Care Aware® of North Dakota Training Center to search and register for training.

 Develop an Emergency/Disaster Preparation Plan